Tencent/TFace/README.md

 ## Introduction

 **TFace**: A trusty face recognition research platform developed by Tencent Youtu Lab.
 It provides a high-performance distributed training framework and releases our efficient methods implementation.
-This repo consists of four modules: 1. different data augmentation, 2. backbone model zoo, 3. our proposed methods for face recognition and face quality, 4. test protocols of evalution results and model latency.
+This repo consists of four modules: 1. various data augmentation methods, 2. backbone model zoo, 3. our proposed methods for face recognition and face quality, 4. test protocols of evalution results and model latency.

 <img src="doc/framework.png" title="framework" />